 Limited to 25 students.
-Spring semester.
+Omitted 2016-17.
 Professors Nelson and Worsley.

 2016-17: Not offered

 (Offered as FREN 342 and SWAG 342) Prostitutes play a central role in nineteenth-century French fiction, especially of the realistic and naturalistic kind.
 Both widely available and largely visible in nineteenth-century France, prostitutes inspired many negative stereotypes.
 But, as the very product of the culture that marginalized her, the prostitute offered an ideal vehicle for writers to criticize the hypocrisy of bourgeois mores.
 The socially stratified world of prostitutes, ranging from low-ranking sex workers to high-class courtesans, presents a fascinating microcosm of French society as a whole.
 We will read selections from Honoré de Balzac, Splendeur et misère des courtisanes; Victor Hugo, Les Misérables; and Gustave Flaubert, L’éducation sentimentale; as well as Boule-de-Suif and other stories by Guy de Maupassant; La fille Elisa by Edmond de Goncourt; Nana by Emile Zola; Marthe by Joris-Karl Huysmans; La dame aux camélias by Alexandre Dumas fils; and extracts from Du côté de chez Swann by Marcel Proust.
 Additional readings will be drawn from the fields of history (Alain Corbin, Michelle Perrot) and critical theory (Walter Benjamin, Michel Foucault, Julia Kristeva).
 We will also discuss visual representations of prostitutes in nineteenth-century French art (Gavarni, Daumier, C. Guys, Degas, Manet, Toulouse-Lautrec).
 Conducted in French.

 Requisite: One of the following--FREN 207, 208, 311 or equivalent.
-Fall semester.
-Professor Katsaros.2014-15: Not offered
+Omitted 2017-18.
+Professor Katsaros.2016-17: Not offered

 (Offered as BLST 347 [US] and SWAG 347.)
 From the aftermath of the Civil War to today's "global war on terror," the U.S. military has functioned as a vital arbiter of the overlapping taxonomies of race, gender, and sexuality in America and around the world.
 This course examines the global trek of American militarism through times of war and peace in the twentieth century.
 In a variety of texts and contexts, we will investigate how the U.S. military's production of new ideas about race and racialization, masculinity and femininity, and sexuality and citizenship impacted the lives of soldiers and civilians, men and women, at "home" and abroad.
 Our interdisciplinary focus will allow us to study the multiple intersections of difference within the military, enabling us to address a number of topics, including: How have African American soldiers functioned as both subjects and agents of American militarism?
 What role has the U.S. military played in the creation of contemporary gay and lesbian subjectivity?
 Is military sexual assault a contemporary phenomenon or can it be traced to longer practices of sexual exploitation occurring on or around U.S. bases globally?

 Limited to 25 students.
-Omitted 2015-16.
+Fall semester.
 Professor Polk.

 (Offered as ARHA 374, EUST 384, and SWAG 374.)
 We will revel in dramatically different works by women artists, from Magdalena Abakanowicz, Lynda Benglis and Louise Bourgeois, to Eva Hesse, Jeanne-Claude, Jenny Holzer, Rona Pondick, Doris Salcedo, Kiki Smith and Rachel Whiteread on down, as we explore how they created themselves through their work.
 As a foil, we will analyze the invented personas of Sarah Bernhardt and Madonna, as well as images of women by Renoir, Cézanne, Picasso, Magritte, de Kooning, Woody Allen, and Saura.
 While we will focus on original objects and primary texts (such as artists' letters or interviews), we will also critique essays by current feminist scholars and by practitioners of "the new cultural his-tory," in order to investigate possible models for understanding the relationship between a woman and her modern culture at large.
 Assignments will include a substantial research paper and at least one field trip.

 Requisite: One course in modern art or consent of the instructor.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Staller.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Staller.2016-17: Not offered

 Limited to 15 students.
-Fall semester.
-Professor Sadjadi.2014-15: Not offered
+Spring semester.
+Professor Sadjadi.2016-17: Not offered

 (Offered as POSC 467 [SC] and SWAG 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
 Social movements have strengthened democratic processes by forming or allying with political parties and thereby contributed to the growth of a multi-party system.
 They have increased the political power of previously marginalized and underprivileged groups and pressured the state to address social inequalities.
 However conservative religious movements and civil society organizations have threatened minority rights and undermined secular, democratic principles.
 During the semester, we will interact through internet technology with students, scholars and community organizers in India.
 This seminar counts as an advanced seminar in Political Science.

 Requisite: Prior course work in Political Science.
 Not open to first-year students.
 Limited to 15 students.
-Omitted 2015-16.
+Omitted 2017-18.
 Professor Basu.

 (Offered as SWAG 469, ASLC 452 [SA], and FAMS 322.)
 How do we define the word “feminism”?
 Can the term be used to define cinematic texts outside the Euro-American world?
 In this course we will study a range of issues that have been integral to feminist theory--the body, domesticity, same sex desire, gendered constructions of the nation, feminist utopias and dystopias--through a range of South Asian cinematic texts.
 Through our viewings and readings we will consider whether the term “feminist” can be applied to these texts, and we will experiment with new theoretical lenses for exploring these films.
 Films will range from Satyajit Ray’s classic masterpiece Charulata to Gurinder Chadha’s trendy diasporic film, Bend It Like Beckham.
 Attendance for screenings on Monday is compulsory.